 I have got to stop marrying successful men.
 Want to know why?
 Because successful men get promoted and you find yourself cleaning out drawers and closets that you were sure you could leave for your kids to deal with after they pilfered through your good jewelry.

-During my first marriage I moved seven times in 21 years.
-At one point I considered just cutting holes in the moving boxes and making them into furniture to I could be ready for the next move.
+During my first marriage, I moved seven times in 21 years.
+At one point I considered just cutting holes in the moving boxes and making them into furniture so I could be ready for the next move.
 It would be bedroom dresser brought to you by Bekin Moving Company.

 Our last move was to our current home in Commerce and I vowed to stay put until the kids were graduated high school.
 I unpacked boxes, painted walls colors other than relocation beige and made a wonderful life for myself.

 When my first marriage ended I kept the house because the thought of moving made want to lick my emergency Xanax.
 It worked out great.
 My children stayed in their home and it made the divorce less traumatic and I didn’t have to clean out my junk drawer.
 It was a win-win!
 Less trauma for the kids less drama for this hoarding mama!

 Then I went and remarried a very intelligent and successful man.
 What in the world was I thinking?

 My husband is beyond wonderful and has put his career on hold for several years while our youngest Michael finished high school and started college.
 It was a sacrifice for which I will be forever grateful.